autistic-symposium/master-algorithms-py/dynamic_programming/README.md

 <br>

-* another good examples is calculating all possible subnodes in a tree:
+* another good example is calculating all possible subnodes in a tree:

 <br>